danjshannon/cps-500-computer-organization-and-os-design/async/week6_operatingSystem/README.md

 Two core purposes:
 1. **Abstraction**
-   - Hides low-level details of hardware implementation from and even software developer.
+   - Hides low-level details of hardware implementation from users and even software developer.
 > What implications would it have for software developers if there were no abstraction?

 ### No Abstraction?